-Students who plan to attend summer session and wish to receive financial aid must: 1) have the Free Application for Federal Student Aid for the prior aid year on file in the Office of Student Financial Assistance; 2) complete a separate DSU Summer Financial Aid Application prior to April 8 each year.
+Students who plan to attend summer session and wish to receive financial aid must: 1) have the Free Application for Federal Student Aid for the prior aid year on file in the Office of Student Financial Assistance; 2) complete a separate DSU Summer Financial Aid Application prior to the first week of summer school each year.
 (Example: If the student will attend summer 2015, he/she should have the 2014-2015 FAFSA on file.)
-All awards, including student loan applications, will be processed between April 1 and May 15.
+All awards, including student loan applications, will be processed between April 1 and May 31.
 The Federal Stafford Loan and Federal Unsubsidized Stafford Loan are the primary sources of aid available during the summer session.